mapeveri/muss/docs/quick_start.rst

     $ pip install -r requirements.txt

 Go to the folder /conf/ and rename file settings_local.py.txt to settings_local.py and .env.example to .env.
-Then configure thats variables.
+Then configure that's variables.
 These variables are to configure the database and secret key of Django.

 Secret Django Key